 Engagement blueprint

-A good AI engagement should not feel like a black box.
+A good AI engagement should not feel like an opaque system.
 Every phase should leave behind something the buyer can inspect, challenge, use, or approve.

 Phase